Behaviour & RELATIONSHIPS

 We take bullying seriously and children are encouraged to tell an adult, secure in the knowledge that it will be dealt with promptly and firmly.
 Parents of children involved will be informed.
 We are also pleased to say that the children in school are well behaved, reflecting the philosophy of a caring society fostered by its teachers and supported by its parents.

-For further information, you can read our Behaviour and Anti Bullying Policies on the school website.
+For further information, you can read our Behaviour & Relationships and Anti Bullying Policies on the school website.